 How Digital Transformation Is Changing Marketing

 There is a trend in today’s business environment called digital transformation.
 Simply put, digital transformation is the integration of technology into all areas of a business, fundamentally changing how you operate.
-There are clear benefits of this movement, including better accessibility, efficiency, and consistency in the way teams work.
+This movement has clear benefits, including better accessibility, efficiency, and consistency in how teams work.
 Marketing is one of the primary beneficiaries of digital transformation.

-Today, there are over 8,000 marketing software offerings available, but the issue is, they only help marketers with the tactical practices and processes of marketing.
+Today, over 8,000 marketing software offerings are available, but the issue is that they only help marketers with tactical practices and marketing processes.
 This results in marketing organizations relying on recruiting practices where they hire people specifically because they know which buttons to press.
-Most softwares and platforms are focused on enabling marketing channels, and as a result, marketers operating these platforms tend to build a bottom-up marketing plan.
+Most software and platforms are focused on enabling marketing channels, and as a result, marketers operating these platforms tend to build a bottom-up marketing plan.